linas/archeo/README.md

 Knowing who you are, by knowing what you remember.
 Living organisms have eyes for looking, for seeing.
 An AI/AGI needs sensory organs, too, but for "seeing" collections of data.
-For finding and exploring data, for living in a world not of tiger hiding in grass and rocks falling from cliffs, but archives of social media posts.
+For finding and exploring data, for living in a world not of tigers hiding in grass and rocks falling from cliffs, but archives of social media posts.

 Is this kind of software useful?